ASanchez-Tojar/meta-analysis_transgenerational_effects_commentary/README.md

 This repository contains the data and Rmarkdown code used in the following study:

-Alfredo Sánchez-Tójar, Malgorzata Lagisz, Nicholas P. Moran, Shinichi Nakagawa, Daniel W. A. Noble, Klaus Reinhold. *In preparation*.
+Alfredo Sánchez-Tójar, Malgorzata Lagisz, Nicholas P. Moran, Shinichi Nakagawa, Daniel W. A. Noble, Klaus Reinhold. *In press*.
 The jury is still out regarding the generality of adaptive “transgenerational” effects.

 More information and materials available at the [OSF project](https://osf.io/srjgp/).
 For any further information, please contact: [Alfredo Sánchez-Tójar](https://scholar.google.co.uk/citations?hl=en&user=Sh-Rjq8AAAAJ&view_op=list_works&sortby=pubdate), email: alfredo.tojar@gmail.com